elastic/kibana/x-pack/plugins/apm/scripts/bootstrap_apm/README.md

 # Getting started

-A script for creating an elastic stack deployment on a remote cluster using `ecctl` and generating APM data using apm-sythtrace tool.
+A script for creating an elastic stack deployment on a remote cluster using `ecctl` and generating APM data using [apm-synthtrace](https://github.com/elastic/kibana/tree/main/packages/elastic-apm-synthtrace) tool.

 ## Prerequisites for running the script